 Positive Education is defined as the application of the science of Positive Psychology in education settings.
 Positive Psychology investigates human flourishing.
 It promotes the idea that people do best when we help them to cultivate what is best in themselves, rather than just responding to problems.
 Research in this field is demonstrating that skills for a flourishing life can be taught successfully in schools and that teaching these skills can improve both wellbeing and academic outcomes for young people.

-At Trinity, what we do is built on the foundation of our Christian faith.
-Thus, our approach to Positive Education respects and is consistent with our Christian ethos.
+At Trinity, our approach to Positive Education respects and is consistent with our Christian ethos.
 It is also grounded on the research evidence about what works to improve wellbeing in schools.

 Strengths of Character